All Nighter (bus service): Discontinued routes

 The All Nighter service initially included County Connection Route 820, which operated between downtown Oakland and central Contra Costa County.
 This route was discontinued effective December 28, 2008 due to budgetary problems and low ridership.
 Route 820 operated between downtown Oakland and Concord BART.

 WHEELS Route 810 was another initial service offering which operated between Bay Fair BART in San Leandro and Livermore via Dublin/Pleasanton BART.
 Route 810 was discontinued effective June 27, 2009 due to budgetary problems and low ridership.

 Additional service from Bay Fair BART to Castro Valley BART via AC Transit Route 880 was discontinued effective March 28, 2010 due to that agency's budgetary problems.
 Route 880 operated between Bay Fair BART and Castro Valley BART.

 Weekend service to Pittsburg/Bay Point BART via AC Transit Line 822 was introduced as a one-year pilot program in December 2014; it was discontinued one year later effective December 20, 2015 due to low ridership.
 Line 822 operated weekends from San Francisco to Pittsburg/Bay Point BART via Oakland, Pleasant Hill BART and Walnut Creek BART.

+VTA Route 22, which runs between Palo Alto and San Jose's Eastridge Center, carries approximately 20% of all VTA bus riders.
+Until spring 2020 it ran 24 hours a day, earning the nickname "Hotel 22" for the homeless that formed the majority of riders for the overnight runs.
+In January 2019, VTA proposed cutting service on Route 22 between 1 a.m. and 4 a.m. to help close a budget deficit.
+In April, the agency recommended continuing overnight service, but working with other agencies to redirect homeless riders to shelters.

+The overnight service was eliminated early in the COVID-19 pandemic and never fully restored.